jan-sekanina/cwnano-micro-ecc/tutorial.md

 **TODO: Trace set link.**

+Use the [collect.ipynb](notebooks/collect.ipynb) notebook to collect 1500 traces and store them into `traces_collected1.pickle` (should take about 15 minutes).

 Open the [nonce_bitlength_leak.ipynb](notebooks/nonce_bitlength_leak.ipynb) notebook.

+Load the collected (or downloaded) trace set and run the attack with all of the traces, using overall signing duration as a proxy of the bit-length of the nonce.

+If the attack did not work, collect more traces (into `traces_collected2.pickle`) and use the provided code to merge the trace sets.

+Next, iterate over

+**TODO**

 ## 4b.
 Running the nonce-bitlength-leak attack (via power-tracing)

 Open the [nonce_bitlength_leak.ipynb](notebooks/nonce_bitlength_leak.ipynb) notebook.

+**TODO**